MeMAD-project/content-segmentation/README.md

 The above files contain per video the end time points of the visual shots as detected by Flow and the matrices of shot-wise mutual distance values.
-The raw distance values have been provided as such and after histogram equalization to range [0,1].
-The files are produced with PicSOM using ResNet-152 features extracted from the middle frames of the shots.
+The raw distance values have been provided as such and after histogram equalization to range [0,1].  `combine.py` uses only the histogram equalized values.
+If Flow has detected `N` shot boundaries, then the length of the time point vector is `N+1` and the last value tells the duration of the program.
+Similarly, the matrix is of the size `N+1 x N+1`.
+These files are produced with PicSOM using ResNet-152 features extracted from the middle frames of the shots.

 ### outputs